CHARTER OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS

 The Committee shall be directly and solely responsible for the engagement and oversight of any independent auditor employed by the Company for the purpose of preparing or issuing an audit report or related work.
 Each independent auditor shall report directly to the Committee.
 The Committee shall:

-- Review with the independent auditors on a quarterly basis the critical accounting policies and practices used by the Company, all alternative treatments of financial information within generally accepted accounting principals that the independent auditor have discussed with management, the ramifications of the use of such alternative disclosures and treatments and the treatment preferred by the independent auditors.
+viii.
+Review with the independent auditors on a quarterly basis the critical accounting policies and practices used by the Company, all alternative treatments of financial information within generally accepted accounting principles that the independent auditor have discussed with management, the ramifications of the use of such alternative disclosures and treatments and the treatment preferred by the independent auditors.

-- Discuss with the independent auditors the overall scope and plans for their respective audits, including the adequacy of staffing and compensation.
-Discuss with management and the independent auditors the adequacy and effectiveness of the accounting and financial controls, including the Company's polices and procedures to assess, monitor, and manage business risk and legal and ethical compliance programs.
+ix.
+Discuss with the independent auditors the overall scope and plans for their respective audits, including the adequacy of staffing and compensation.
+Discuss with management and the independent auditors the adequacy and effectiveness of the accounting and financial controls, including the Company's policies and procedures to assess, monitor, and manage business risk and legal and ethical compliance programs.

 b.
 Review of Financial Reporting, Policies and Processes